mbdavies13/IcePic/README.md

 The simulation inputs, data and code are also available at: https://doi.org/10.17863/CAM.81078

+## License
+The content of this repository is licensed under the CC-BY-NC-SA-4.0 license.
+See the file `LICENSE` for details.

 ## Contents:
 * `general`: module containing utility functions of general use.
 * `models`: module containing functions to build convolutional neural networks and dummy models